algorandfoundation/docs/docs/get-started/dapps/pyteal.md

 This method issues a delete application transaction using the `ApplicationDeleteTxn` function.

-The full source for `operations.py` is available in the [auction repository](https://github.com/algorand/auction-demo/blob/main/auction/operations.py).
+The full source for `operations.py` is available in the [auction repository](https://github.com/algorand/auction-demo/blob/main/auction/operations.py){: target="_blank}.

 Congratulations!
 You successfully completed the guide to launch Alice’s auction dApp on Algorand.
 Now that you know the fundamentals.
 You can jump further into the details of [smart contract development](../../get-details/dapps/smart-contracts/apps/index.md) and [PyTeal](../../get-details/dapps/pyteal/index.md) or you can first continue onto the [tokenization section](../tokenization/nft.md) where you’ll learn how to create NFTs, FTs, and security tokens.